 - It makes you define what you want: Written goals compel you to clarify those things that mean the most in your life in a precise and clear manner.
 You will also have a better plan and roadmap for achieving them, rather than a vague and general idea.

 - See and celebrate achievements: Written goals make it easier to see every milestone you pass and celebrate it.
 It keeps you focused on what needs to be done and helps you to track your progress every day.

 - Raises your commitment: Your level of commitment is higher when you have written goals.
 Your SMART program is a pledge to do make progress every day, and to develop habits that help you meet your time frames.

 - Keeps you motivated: You will be able to visualize the end results of your goals.
 You will also track and celebrate progress, which elevates your motivational levels.

 - Keeps you accountable: Goals that float freely in your head can quickly be forgotten, downgraded or just ignored.
 Writing down goals holds you accountable to yourself and your mentors.
 It makes your success a contract that you strive every day to uphold.

 Goal setting will bring your dreams closer to reality, and force you to ignore distractions, overcome hurdles and most of all, keep sight of your long desired achievements.

 Did you have goals written out for 2016?
 How successful were you at achieving them?
-Has writing down your goals in the past help you in some way, let’s help others achieve their best 2017, add your thoughts in the comments below and as always thanks for reading.
+Has writing down your goals in the past help you in some way, let’s help others achieve their best 2017, let me know on Twitter and as always thanks for reading.